(S)Exploring Disability, PhD Research, University of Warwick (ESRC, 2008-2011)

 The ethics of narrative – of asking (disabled) people to tell intimate and sensitive stories – required an intricate multi-method and multi-format methodology (co-designed with The Rag) which enabled informants to tell their sexual stories through a variety of research methods and alternative formats (in person; writing a journal; via email), including via new social technologies (e.g. MSN; Skype).
 Coincidentally, it was the materiality of my own impaired body – a body which routinely experiences restricted mobility, fatigue and pain – combined with my deep frustrations of living in an ableist social world which projects and thus perpetuates ‘a corporeal standard’ when it comes to bodies (Campbell 2009: 44), which informed the decision to facilitate data collection methods which were not only accessible, but sensitive to informants’ own bodily experiences and interactions with disabling environments.

 To read more about the process of this research, download my article Reflections on the Process of Researching Disabled People’s Sexual Lives from here.
 Alternatively, to read publications written from the findings from the research, see here.
 You can watch a short film about the research here.

-Update (August 2017)!
-My monograph, The Intimate Lives of Disabled People (Routledge), written from this research, will be out very soon; see here for more information.
+Update (2018)!
+My monograph, The Intimate Lives of Disabled People (Routledge), written from this research, is out now!
+See here for more information.